divblox/divblox.github.io/basic-training-exercise.md

 > When checking the `Validate` checkbox, Divblox automatically notifies the user that input is required.
 Further validations can be added at a later stage.

 Notice that in both examples we did not tick the `Constrain To` checkbox.
 If you constrain by a certain attribute, you are filtering to see only results that satisfy that criteria.
 An example would be to constrain Tickets by the current user account.
 This will display only tickets created by the current user.
 These constraints can only be done with entities that have a singular relationship.
-Singular relationships mean that an entity instance is linked to only one instance of another entity.
-E.g. Each ticket can oonly be made by one account holder.
+Singular relationships mean that an entity instance is linked to one and only one instance of another entity.
+E.g. Each ticket can only be made by one account holder.

 ![Singular relationship](/_basic-training-media/basic_training_exercise3.1.png)